wso2/docs-choreo-dev/en/docs/manage-message-brokers/create-choreo-managed-kafka-services.md

 Kafka on Choreo offers fully managed, distributed message broker services across AWS, Azure, GCP, and DigitalOcean.
 These services are designed to handle high-throughput, fault-tolerant data streaming use cases such as real-time analytics, event sourcing, and log aggregation.

+!!! note "Billing for Kafka services"
+     - Kafka services are only supported for paid users on Choreo.
+     - Kafka service billing will be included in your Choreo subscription, with pricing varying based on the service plan of the resources you create.
+For more details, see [Choreo Platform Services Billing](../references/choreo-platform-services-billing.md).

 ## Create a Choreo-managed Kafka service

 Follow the steps below to create a Choreo-managed Kafka service: